itenl/react-native-scrollable-tabview/README.md

 * Allow to set up each Screen’s own Sticky component
 * Custom badges can be configured for each Tab
 * Support pull down to refresh and slide up to load more pre-functions `onBeforeRefresh` / `onBeforeEndReached`
+* Support animation title, can support animation as `interpolate.opacity` and `interpolate.height`

 ## <a name="installation"/>Installation